-Water skiing is a more social event, having the day down at the lakefront with your family or friends.
-As a matter of fact, there is nothing to do in winter.
-Absolutely nothing except skiing.
-No swimming, outdoor activities, no hanging out with friends, even the internet is slower because of bad weather.
-The sun goes down earlier, so even if you found anything to do it would be cut short by the sun going down.
+One of the only arguments people have for liking winter is that they enjoy skiing.
+What if I could tell you that you can ski during summer, on water.
+Oh but it’s not the same as on snow, well your right they aren’t the same.
+Do you have to worry about half hour queues when water skiing?
+How about cold days, whiteouts and the danger of crashing into other people?
+Also water skiing is more of a social event than snow skiing, having the day down at the lakefront with your family or friends.
+As a matter of fact, there is nothing to do in winter; absolutely nothing except skiing.
+No swimming, outdoor activities, no hanging out with friends, even sun goes down earlier, so if you found anything to do it would be cut short.
 With less sunlight in a day also comes the possibility of mental illness.
 Less sunlight means a higher concentration of melatonin, a hormone which controls how sleepy you are.
-This this hormone peaks at night time to help you sleep better, but if it is released during the day it make you tired and in extreme conditions lead to depression.
+This hormone peaks at night time to help you sleep better, but if it is released during the day it make you tired and mopey and in extreme conditions lead to depression.

 In conclusion winter is by far and without a doubt the worst season.
 It is full of danger, cold weather and sickness and is even contributing to global warming.
 Is it really worth it, for only skiing?